Aqua World: Sea of Encounter Zone

 The largest tank in the building at the entrance (3rd floor).
 The creatures that live in the sea near Oarai are on display.

 Dark Sea Zone

-Introducing deep-sea fish, various jellyfish, and deep-sea creatures at the theater.
+Contains various deep-sea fish, jellyfish, and deep-sea creatures at the theater.

 World Sea Zone 1

 From Okinawa to Hokkaido, aquarium captivity marine life in the wet zone area, tropical area, and cold zone area.

 It is an area where ocean sunfish and sharks are captivity, and aquarium are focusing on the exhibition and education of the Coral and Okhotsk Seas.

 World Sea Zone 2

 Seabirds, sea animals living in the North Sea, such as Tufted Puffin, Spotted Seal have been captivity.

 Museum

 The third floor contain the Sea Life Museum and the Ocean Information Plaza.
 Hands-on exhibits in these areas let visitors learn about the anatomy and behavior of fish and other sea life.
 The exhibit contains sections on seaweed, plankton, and sharks, as well as a display where visitors can hear the calls of all 18 penguin species.

 There is the world's largest sunfish taxidermy, a lecture room where you can observe experiments, and the largest indoor play equipment "Kids Land" in Japan's aquarium.